aishwaryaraj965/Oura_Apple_Health-Analysis-/README.md

 ## How to Use These Figures

 ### For Personal Tracking
-- Print the Health Coach Dashboard and post it where you'll see it daily
-- Review weekly to track progress toward your 3 health goals
+- Review weekly to track progress toward health goals
 - Use the 12-week dashboard to identify trends over time
+- Track progress against population health benchmarks for demographic characteristics

 ### For Healthcare Professionals
 - Share the Domain Expert Health Metrics dashboard
-- High-resolution (300 DPI) suitable for medical records
 - Evidence-based insights with correlation coefficients